7 Explosive Fart Controversies

-Last week, the world of professional darts became embroiled in controversy after a player competing in the quarter finals of a major tournament partly blamed his loss on his opponent’s noxious flatulence.
+In late 2018, the world of professional darts became embroiled in controversy after a player competing in the quarter finals of a major tournament partly blamed his loss on his opponent’s noxious flatulence.
 The loser, Wesley Harms, told the Dutch television station RTL7, "It’ll take me two nights to lose this smell from my nose."
-(Harms’s rival Gary Anderson denied being the fart’s founder, saying, "It was bad.
+(Harms’s rival Gary Anderson denied being the fart’s founder saying, "It was bad.
 It was a stink.
-It thought it was him, and he started playing better, I went, 'He must needed to get some wind out.'")
-Now that the niche world of competitive darts is clouded in Fartgate, it seems like an appropriate time to step outside and dutifully reminisce on a few other gassy controversies.
+It thought it was him, and he started playing better, I went, 'He must [have] needed to get some wind out.'")

-1. German police fine man over $1000 for letting it rip
+2. German police fine man more than $1000 for letting it rip

 In 2016, police in Berlin detained a man at a party and asked for his ID.
 Instead of offering his name, the man gave the police a whiff of his unique perfume, sending two rocketing farts in the direction of the officers.
 The police summarily fined the offender €900 (just over $1000) for disrespecting law enforcement.
 The ensuing "Crazy Toot Trial" would involve 23 officials and prompt a public outcry over wasteful public spending.